dmontaner-teaching/gelsk/README.md

 Some materials for an hour training session about the `R` library `dplyr`.

-I used them for an internal skill share session at [Genomics England](https://www.genomicsengland.co.uk/)
+To be used in an internal _skill share session_ at [Genomics England](https://www.genomicsengland.co.uk/)

 Theory
 ---------------------------------------